sugumar4049027/Projects/Creating IAM User and Group and Merge user in Grp/README.md

   sensitive = true
 }
 ```
+when we first run init terraform creates terraform.lock.hcl will be created and next created that provider folder with binary file inside

 **write this in terminal after applying terraform apply so both this file will be created.**
 ```
 terraform output -raw access_key > access_key.txt